Ulises961/voting-platform-front-end/README.md

-# my-nextjs-app/README.md

-# My Next.js App
+# Voting Platform - Blockchain Final project

 This project is a Next.js application that allows users to create proposals and interact with IPFS and a smart contract.
 The application includes backend functions for posting validated and sanitized descriptions to IPFS and sending proposal data to the smart contract.